I am a Postdoctoral Researcher at the University of California, Santa Barbara. I received my Ph.D. in Religious Studies from UCSB in 2018.

 My commitment to excellence in teaching stems from my love for sharing transformative ideas, a skill honed over 15 years of teaching at multiple levels.

 I have experience working with diverse student populations across multiple minority-serving institutions, designing curriculum that raises awareness, critiques privilege, and empowers students.
-I received a Master of Arts in Teaching from Lewis & Clark College Graduate School in 2006.
+I have taught 21 courses as instructor of record and 18 as a teaching assistant.
+I also received a Master of Arts in Teaching from Lewis & Clark College Graduate School in 2006.

 - 2019-2020 Visiting Assistant Teaching Professor, University of Southern Mississippi